Varun-Singh1/Linux-notes/README.md

         ls -a , --all :
         ls -R :
         ls -t :
- 6. cd(Change directory)  : home of that user and if that user dont have its home directory then it deny i dont have home, cd .  : shows the current directory. cd .. : one folder out from the location.
+ 6. cd(Change directory)  : home of that user and if that user dont have its home directory then it deny i dont have home.
+                    cd .  : shows the current directory.
+                    cd .. : one folder out from the location.
  8. Switches or Subcommands :
              a) -h,--help,help : it will give summarised information theoritically of commmands switches.
              b) man : man is the system's manual pager.
 Each page argument given to man is normally the name of a program, utility or function.
 The manual page asso‐